summitgames/summitgames/README.md

 - Architectural Solutions (Real Estate)
 - 3D Binaural/Spatial Audio VR Development

 I further, conduct workshops/hackathons as a Speaker/Trainer in-game architecture and programming subjects.
-He provides training on emerging technology such as AR, VR, and MR. (XR Industry)
+I also provide training on emerging technology such as AR, VR, and MR. (XR Industry)

 I am delighted to contribute to moderate XR Courses as an engineering subject in Universities.

-I looks forward to share my experience and knowledge via writing articles, open source solutions and white papers and books(for free without any royalty).
+I look forward to share my experience and knowledge via writing articles, open source solutions and white papers and books(for free without any royalty).

 📫 How to reach me
 Email at "summitgamesentertainment@gmail.com"